 Beginning with the findings first published for the year 1973, the survey has continually collected information on victimizations from household members 12 years of age and older in a rotating sample of 49,000 households, representing more than 100,000 persons a year.
 Trend information from the survey is released twice a year, a preliminary report in the spring and the final figures in the fall.
 In addition, BJS produces six to nine reports a year on selected topics, such as elderly victims, black and Hispanic victims, rape, the use of weapons in crime, and family violence.
-These reports provide the basis for much of what the public knows about how crime affects victims-for example, the frequency and seriousness of injuries to victims, time spent in the hospital or away from work, and economic loss.
+These reports provide the basis for much of what the public knows about how crime affects victims.

-The public knows, based on the NCS surveys, that in many instances only a third of experienced crimes are reported to the police, including many incidences of violent crime.
-The public is also aware that the victimization rate for teenagers (60.1 per thousand teenagers) is more than twice as high as the rate (26.9 per thousand) for adults.
+The public knows, based on the NCS surveys, that in many instances only half of experienced crimes are reported to the police, including many incidences of violent crime.
+The public is also aware that the victimization rate for teenagers is more than twice as high as the rate for adults.
 It is obvious that those of us in criminal justice must continue to be well-informed of such statistics if we are to develop programs to respond to these trends.
-I must relate to you that I know first hand how important these findings are in developing the programs within the Office for Victims of Crime in serving innocent victims across the nation.
+I must relate to you that I know first hand how important these findings are in developing the programs such as these within the Office for Victims of Crime, where I recently served, in assisting innocent victims across the nation.